Learning in the Kitchen – 9 Skills Toddlers Learn When Using a Guidecraft Kitchen Helper Toddler Tower

 Language Development

-and thoughts.
+Cooking with children provides an opportunity to enrich their vocabulary and demonstrate how we use language to describe our actions and thoughts.
 Explain what you are doing as you cook and use open-ended questions to ask children what they are doing.
 Name each ingredient.
 Use adjectives to describe how things taste or smell.
 Identify the different parts of foods and utensils, like the tine of a fork or a floret of broccoli.
 Use words like “first,” “then” and “finally” to introduce sequential language.
-Cooking vocabulary is rich with unique words that a child will delight in, as well as practical language that children can use beyond the kitchen.

 Math Skills

 Cooking is a prime opportunity for children to learn or apply mathematical concepts in a concrete way.
 Count out loud together as you measure teaspoons or crack eggs.
 Use subtraction when calculating how much time is left for baking cookies.
 Introduce fractions when slicing pizza.
 Demonstrate the concept of greater and less than when measuring ingredients, or how to think spatially when rotating a cookie cutter to fit one more shape into the dough.
-There are so many organic — and fun! — ways to integrate math into cooking and baking.
+There are so many organic — and fun — ways to integrate math into cooking and baking.

 Science Skills